aldaris/opensso/extensions/authnicrp/README.txt

-    If you want to build Authnicrp for a different release than OpenSSO Express 8, you will need to replace the amserver.jar file and opensso-sharedlib.jar file under extlib/OpenSSO by the librairies of your actual OpenSSO instance.
+    If you want to build Authnicrp for a different release than OpenSSO Express 8, you will need to replace the amserver.jar file and opensso-sharedlib.jar file under extlib/OpenSSO by the librairies of your actual OpenSSO version.

 3-  Install the authentication module in the OpenSSO instance.
     Invoke the following commands in sequence: